moisesdiaz-ds/tracking_models/README.md

 NOTE: you can also specify that you only want to load the n last results, using `ClassModelResults(last_results=n)`

 # Try it yourself
-Try it yourself and test it using the Tracking model results - Test notebook
+Try it yourself and test it using the Tracking model results - Test notebook.ipynb